 - Determining the essential elements and academic standards of the course or program.

 This grievance process shall apply to situations where a student has followed the established procedures to request accommodations on the basis of disability and the request has been denied or otherwise not provided.

-- Written or emailed complaints should be filed within 30 days of the date the incident occurred with the Director of Accessibility Resources.
+- Written or emailed complaints should be filed within 30 days of the date the incident occurred with the Director of the Office of Accessibility Resources.

-- If an informal resolution is not reached in Step 1, the student should file a grievance through the University's Office of Affirmative Action.
+- If an informal resolution is not reached in Step 1, the student should file a grievance through the University's Office of Equal Opportunity & Title IX.